 David Stark is Arthur Lehman Professor of Sociology at Columbia University where he directs the Center on Organizational Innovation.
-He is also Professor of Social Science at the University of Warwick.
 Stark uses a variety of methods to study problems of valuation, innovation, and observation.

 Stark is currently directing a major research project on Diversity and Performance: Networks of Cognition in Markets and Teams supported by a five-year Advanced career Award from the European Research Council.
 The project studies the network properties of cognition as